Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 As we have already stated, there are 3 classes of electric bikes.
 Here we will see some of the key differences between all of them.

 • Class 3: This class differs from others in the fact that it has pedal assistance of up to 28 mph, which is considerably faster than both classes 1 and 2.
-Originally, class 3 e-bikes don’t have a throttle.
+Originally, class 3 e-bikes didn’t have a throttle.
+All class 3 e-bikes must have a speedometer.

 All e-bikes that fit in 3 classes must not have a motor of more than 750W.